Hydration Packs Are Cool, Actually

-I’ve always been a fan of backpacks, crossbody purses, and tote bags for their practical, hands-free benefits.
+I’ve always been a fan of backpacks, crossbody bags, and fanny packs for their practical, hands-free benefits.
 A girl has places to go and people to see, after all!
 However, I’ve more recently been reaching for an unconventional accessory for casual outings and errands — a Camelbak hydration pack.

 I know what you’re probably thinking: Karina, aren’t those just for hiking and doing outdoorsy things?
 Wrong.
 Now, I should preface this review by saying that I drink a ton of water — in the before times, I was constantly refilling my bottle at the office and going to the bathroom.
 After seeing how hydration is key for healthier skin, more energy, and generally keeping in tip-top shape, there was no going back.
 While I did indeed first discover the joys of hydration packs as I got into hiking, I’ve found they’re not just a convenient way to always have water readily available — dare I say they’re kind of… cool?